Sahand-Hajimirza/BND-speedometer/README.txt

 Installation Guide:
 This code runs on MATLAB 2020a.
-User need to have a valid MATLAB license and follow MATLAB installation guide.
+The user needs to have a valid MATLAB license and to follow MATLAB installation guide.

 License:
 This code is under MIT license. https://opensource.org/licenses/MIT

 Example:
-Sample_Run.m provides an example of running the code.
+Sample_Run.m provides an example how to run the code.